 Scientific Review Policy

-- Proposed new human research studies must undergo departmental/college scientific review by a research committee, chairperson or designee within the primary scientific discipline relevant to the research, or other institutionally recognized subcommittee or review group.
+- Proposed new human research studies must undergo departmental/college scientific review by a research committee, chairperson, designee within the primary scientific discipline relevant to the research, or other institutionally recognized subcommittee or review group.
 Such review is to encompass scientific merit, available resources, and feasibility.

 - Each department, subcommittee, or review group may develop its own mechanism to conduct the scientific review and must designate an appropriate individual to be responsible for overseeing the review process.
 This individual could be a Department Chair or Associate Chair for Research or Chair of the respective subcommittee or review group.